ci-group/revolve/pycelery/readme.txt

 these messages will give errors.
 So before restarting the experiment; celery, gazebo and the messages need to be deleted.
 This can be done by the following two commands:
 	- $ pkill -9 -f 'celery worker' && pkill -9 -f 'gzserver'
-	- $ celery amqp && queue.delete cpp && queue.delete robots
+	- $ celery amqp && queue.delete cpp && queue.delete robots (OR $ celery -A proj purge)